 Food is such an easy way to feel comforted because it’s instant gratification.
 We need it, and once we’ve eaten, there’s an immediate physical change.
 What was so interesting for me to observe was the emotional void or emptiness that I was feeling, and how I would eat something to fill that emotional void.

 SM—That’s a pretty intelligent response.
 We’re feeling low, or we’re feeling something, and we seek something to make us feel better.
 Food is meant to nourish and nurture us.
-Right from the beginning of our lives, we cry as a baby, and we’re comforted with milk, so we’re designed to seek pleasure and avoid pain.
-What’s important to remember as adults is that what’s happening is OK and that there’s nothing wrong with you.
-There may be something there to look at and explore, but essentially we are safe, and there’s nothing wrong with us.
+From the beginning of our lives, we cry like a baby, and we’re comforted with milk, so we’re designed to seek pleasure and avoid pain.
+As adults, what’s important to remember is that what’s happening is OK and that there’s nothing wrong with you.
+There may be something to look at and explore, but we are essentially safe, and there’s nothing wrong with us.

 How do the koshas relate to the body?